Lloyd-the-dev/Valentine-special/README.md

 # Valentine-special
-a special valentine's day project for mi amiga built with React
+a special valentine's day project for mi amiga built with React JS